Trepan-Debuggers/zshdb/docs/commands/set.rst

 Modifies parts of the debugger environment.

 You can give unique prefix of the name of a subcommand to get information about just that subcommand.

 Type `set` for a list of set subcommands and what they do.
-Type help set * for just the list of set subcommands.
+Type ``help set`` for a summary list of set subcommands.

 All of the "set" commands have a corresponding :ref:`show <show>` command.